BaiGeiQiShi/RepairResults/README.md

 <br>

 ## 2. ARJA-e:
 ARJA-e is a new genetic programming (GP) based program repair approach for Java.
+In this repository, `./ARJA-e` contains all the plausible patches we generated using ARJA-e.
 ### 2.1 How to reproduce experiments
 Our ARJA-e source code, dockerfile, running environment, and setup are publicly available at [here](https://github.com/BaiGeiQiShi/ARJA-e-API.git).
 <br>